huggingface/blog/agents-js.md

 <!-- {blog_metadata} -->
 <!-- {authors} -->

-We have recently been working on agents over at [huggingface.js](https://github.com/huggingface/huggingface.js).
+We have recently been working on Agents.js over at [huggingface.js](https://github.com/huggingface/huggingface.js).
 It's a new library for giving tool access to LLMs from javascript in either the browser or the server.
 It ships with a few multi-modal tools out of the box and can easily be extended with your own tools and language models.

 ## Installation